Oregon reports 723 new COVID-19 cases Monday

 “That’s more cases in a day than we once saw in a week, or a month,” Gov. Kate Brown tweeted Saturday about the daily case count.
 “We have lost too many lives to COVID-19.
 It’s time to go on offense.
 To protect our families.
 Our loved ones with health conditions.
 With compromised immune systems.
 It’s on all of us to protect each other.”

-Brown announced last week, following a concerning rise in cases cases, a two-week pause on social activities in some counties.
+Brown announced last week, following a concerning rise in cases cases, a two-week pause on social activities in nine counties.

 The updated safety measures include halting visitations to long-term care facilities, reducing the capacity of indoor dining at restaurants to 50 people, encouraging all business to mandate work from home and urging Oregonians not to gather with people who do not live in their household, but if they do to limit it to six people.

 These pause measures will be in effect from Nov.
 11 through Nov.
-25, for Malheur, Marion, Multnomah, Jackson and Umatilla counties.
+25, for Baker, Clackamas, Malheur, Marion, Multnomah, Jackson, Umatilla, Union and Washington counties.

 The threshold for counties being added to the two-week pause is counties with a case rate above 200 cases per 100,000 people over a two-week period, or more than 60 cases over a two-week period for counties with less than 30,000 people.